 Your therapy will be tailored to the type of operation that you received.
-Regardless of the type of fixation used for your surgery, the majority of patients can be weight bearing as tolerated, which means you can put as much weight on the leg as you desire.
-Should unexpected bone fracture occur during surgery, there is the possibility you will have limited weight bearing for a short period of time, although this is not typical.
+Regardless of the use of cemented components vs. bone in growth components, patients can be weight bearing as tolerated, which means you can put as much weight on the leg as you desire.
 While you are walking in the hospital, you will initially be using a walker but you can advance to the use of crutches if you can master the technique.
 It is your personal preference whether you go home on a walker or on crutches.
 Prior to the discharge from the hospital, the physical therapy and occupational therapy departments will be certain that you understand very clearly your discharge exercise program and have all the assistive devices that will help you cope in the immediate postoperative period.
-You will be required to go home with the use of a walker for ambulation.